Have you ever successfully completed a No Buy Challenge?

 What do you do AFTER the no spend challenge ends?

 Congratulate yourself!
-No spend challenges are not easy.
+Not buying anything new for a certain period is not easy.
 Pat yourself on the back for a job well done.

 Now before you start reverting back to old habits, it’s time to reflect.